Commodities and emissions anatomy™

 A handy guide to real-world stuff you can eat, burn, or virtue-signal about.

-- Actual emission allowances, resembling as they do abstract financial instruments, are in scope.
+- Actual emission allowances, resembling as they do abstract financial instruments — and actually listed as such in Section C of Annex III of MiFID 2 (see point 11! they just snuck in there!) are in scope.

 - Emission allowances derivatives, whether physically- or cash-settled, are in scope.